 Don’t miss the opportunity.
 Set up an alert for when an account becomes fully (or partially) activated.

 This one’s not great, but it’s not a prescription for doom either.
 A drop in the engagement score of any account is an important signal of potential trouble.
 Set up an alert for whenever a key account’s engagement drops more than, say, 20 points so that your customer success team can do something about it.
 There’s still time to stop the churn.

 A drop in engagement score is one thing — you can recover from that.
 Complete inactivity is another (it’s definitely worse).
 A completely inactive account is a churn threat of the highest order — a true emergency.
 This alert may give you one last chance to save an account.

 Time to celebrate again.
-A rise in an account’s engagement score is a great signal for the health of the account — and, you guessed it, a great signal they’re ready to expand.
-Set up this alert and get your customer success team on top of your best accounts so they can start expanding.
+A rise in an account’s engagement score is a great signal for the health of the account and, you guessed it, a great signal they’re ready to expand.
+Set up this alert and get your customer success team on top of your best accounts so they can start expanding them.

 You spent months on that new feature — users have to love it, right?
 See how and where it’s being adopted in real time by setting up this product engagement alert.
-The product people in your #product channel will be thrilled and, more importantly, they’ll know which features are being used and which aren’t.
-That’s more information for the next one!
+The product people in your #product channel will be thrilled, and more importantly, they’ll know which features are being used and which ones aren’t.
+More information for the next feature!

 SaaS Product Engagement Alert #9: When account triggers at-risk features

-Many products have features that indicate someone’s going to drop out.
-We’re looking at you data exports, paused messages and deleted projects.
+Many products have features that indicate someone’s going to churn.
+We’re talking about features like data export, pausing a message, deleting users — things that are indicative of an account getting ready to leave.
 You know you have the actions.
-You know you don’t want people to use them.
+You know you don’t want people doing them.
 Don’t you wish you knew when people were?
-Create an alert for the use of these features and give your team the chance to save at-risk accounts.
+Create an alert for when someone uses these features and give your team the chance to save at-risk accounts.